lyokha/nginx-haskell-module/README.md

 base id | head -1 | cut -d' ' -f2)``*.
 This also refers to building other
 dependent libraries and *ngx-export*.
-Values of *ipid* must be extracted from system packages because different values will cause loading of the system packages in place of the built ones and consequently relocation errors when linking the final library.
+Values of *ipid* must be extracted from system packages because different values will cause loading of the system packages in place of their built counterparts, and consequently symbol relocation errors when linking the final library.

 Some facts about efficiency
 ---------------------------